ResDiaryLewis/BlogPlan/blog.md

 My team lead, Adam, [wrote a blog](https://medium.com/resdiary-product-team/resdiary-au-azure-migration-5c1bc13b201d) recently concerning how we migrated our AU servers from RackSpace to Azure.
 In that post (underneath him calling me out), he mentioned how important it was for us to gauge how our new infrastructure would compare to the current infrastructure.
-This post will elaborate slightly on our load testing strategy and experience using [GoReplay](https://goreplay.org/), as well as some details on using GoReplay middleware.
-This post won't cover how GoReplay compares to the plethora of other load testing tools available.
+This post will describe our experience using [GoReplay](https://goreplay.org/) - a load testing tool that can replicate real traffic.

 The ultimate goal of our load testing was to migrate to a set of infrastructure (loadbalancers, virtual machines, database, and caches) which could handle our expected traffic.
 It's always better to be cautious, adding slightly more capacity than you'll ever expect to need - despite this incurring additional expenses.
 More often than not, you'll deliberately over provision your infrastructure and plan to scale down in the future.
 However, if you have confidence in your test data you can avoid the hassle of this by getting it right the first time.
 The accuracy of your test data will depend on the strategy and tools that you decide to use.